Hendrixer/intro-nextjs-v2-instructions/lessons/02-Next.js/C-Getting-started.md

 module.exports = nextConfig;
 ```

-At this point, you have everything you need to get started, anything else from create-next-app is either optional or no necessary (like the example code it creates).
+At this point, you have everything you need to get started, anything else from create-next-app is either optional or not necessary (like the example code it creates).